oconnor-ryan/RYCE-8/README.md

 # RyChip8
-A CHIP-8 emulator.

-Currently, this emulator will only run games that use the original CHIP-8 instruction set and use the "quirks" introduced by CHIP48 and SCHIP 1.1.
+A CHIP-8 emulator that primarily supports the original CHIP-8 specification for the COSMAC VIP computer, the SUPER-CHIP 1.1 specification, and the XO-CHIP specification from John Earnest.

 ## Building